Paralimni, Cyprus

 We asked people if there is a lot of crime.
 They answered:

 "Paralimni is generally considered a safe town with a low crime rate.
 Like any other place, minor crimes such as petty theft or vandalism may occur, but serious crimes are relatively rare.
 The local police force is efficient and responsive, contributing to the overall safety of the town.
-However, it's always advisable for residents and tourists to take basic precautions to protect their personal safety and belongings," said one expat in Paralimni.
+However, it's always advisable for residents and tourists to take basic precautions to protect their personal safety and belongings," remarked one expat who made the move to Paralimni.

 What are the schools in Paralimni like?